 The 'fit note' was introduced on 6 April 2010.
 With your employer's support, the note will help you return to work sooner by providing more information about the effects of your illness or injury.

 For more information see the DirectGov website (where this information was sourced)

 After 1 week of being absent form work

 Once you have been off sick for more than one week you can obtain a sick note from a doctor.
 The first appointment may be needed face-to-face with your doctor.

 Renewal of a sick note

-If you have a continuing problem and you have already received a sick note from the GP, simply request for a renewal with the receptionist who will inform your GP.
+If you have a continuing problem and you have already received a sick note from the GP, simply request for a renewal using our online econsult service (accessed from the home screen).
 Your GP may organise a telephone consultation with you and be able to issue a certificate without needing to see you.

 Back dating a sick note